theseus-rs/file-type/README.md

 ## Getting Started

-Detect a Java class file from bytes:
+Detect the file type from bytes:
 ```rust
 use file_type::FileType;